Delay Execution¶

 Important Notes¶

-- This node blocks execution for the specified time; downstream nodes will not run until the delay completes.
+- Blocking behavior: This node blocks execution for the specified duration; downstream nodes will wait until the delay finishes.

 Troubleshooting¶